sonarypt/sah.ccu/blinkist/README.md

 - Updating the most recent books: ./skimmers.py
 - Get books by categories: ./categorize.py
+- Packing md and docx files from local folder: ./packing.py

 All the result I got is at first run, so need to maintain code furthur for better updating later.
+How to better maintain folders structure that easier later for uploading to Google Drive.